• Loading stock data...

 Formula One is moving to Apple TV next year after seven years on ESPN.
 Apple announced the deal—which last month Puck reported is worth $700 million over five years—ahead of the U.S. Grand Prix in Austin.

-It’s a fitting finale for ESPN and the Las Vegas Grand Prix given their roles in the dramatic rise of Formula One in the country.
+It’s a fitting finale for ESPN and the Las Vegas Grand Prix, given their roles in the dramatic rise of Formula One in the country.

-ESPN took over F1’s domestic broadcasting rights from NBC in 2018, and was a beneficiary of the racing series’ popularity boom rooted in the success of Netflix’s docuseries Formula 1: Drive to Survive, which launched in March 2019.
+ESPN took over F1’s domestic broadcasting rights from NBC in 2018, and it was a beneficiary of the racing series’ popularity boom rooted in the success of Netflix’s docuseries Formula 1: Drive to Survive, which launched in March 2019.

 F1 races drew an average of about 555,000 viewers in 2018, which was about the same number as the viewership on NBC a year earlier.
 The number grew by 21% to 670,000 viewers the following season, which started two weeks after the launch of the Netflix docuseries.
 By 2022, F1 races were drawing 1.2 million viewers on ESPN networks, a 120% jump in five years.